 Employee engagement means different things depending on who you ask.
-Here at Emplify, we take it pretty seriously.
-As Emplify has jumped into the employee engagement market, we have been doing a lot of internal reflecting and growth here in our Fishers, IN office.
+Here at 15Five, we take it pretty seriously.
+As 15Five has jumped into the employee engagement market, we have been doing a lot of internal reflecting and growth here in our Fishers, IN office.

 We have an elected committee, Bridgelife, that develops our culture and acts as the advocates of our core values.
 They plan our social, professional development, and philanthropic events throughout the year.
 At one point in time, they gifted us with baby plants adorned with tags that read, “Plant our core values in your mind, and watch our company grow.”
 I’m proud to say that roughly six months in, mine’s still doing rather well, but this is just the first step in having an office buzzing with engaged, happy employees.

 Employee engagement isn’t just a task to check off a list.
 It’s an ongoing, ever-evolving process.
 It’s making everyone feel they are an asset; that they are needed, valued, and will be acknowledged for their accomplishments; that personal success and professional development is not only encouraged, it’s provided.
 It’s being heard.
 If something doesn’t feel right or isn’t working as smoothly as you believe it should be, you have someone to go to, brainstorm with, and are then given the tools needed to not only make the situation better for yourself, but for your co-workers.